 - David Abram

 The works below, all of which reveal place as alive and animated, strive to deepen our sensitivity to the banished inner voice of the land, its creatures, and its mineral and meteorological forces.
 Some of these were written by students in the "Planetary Psychology" class taught by Craig Chalquist at John F. Kennedy University.
+All move us closer to a new psychocartographic map charted place by place on the living planet all around us.

 "Water and Wind as Dance Partners--and the Warming Globe" by Shepherd Bliss.